In this post I will guide you through the keyboard replacement procedure on a liquid damaged 11″ or 13″ MacBook Air.

 On the following picture you can see the 5 point pentalobe screw.

 Find a new (recommended) or used replacement top case assembly.
+There are plenty of them available on eBay.

 Make sure it matches your laptop model number (for example A1369, A1466, etc…).
 The model number can be found on the bottom cover.